Sign up for E-mail updates on Financial Assistance Programs

 The first step in seeking NRCS assistance is to call your local USDA Service Center and make an appointment with NRCS staff that will help you identify the natural resource problems and opportunities on your farm, define your conservation objectives, and inventory your soil, water, air, plant and animal resources.
 Much of this information will require a field visit to see your operation and to evaluate the resource concerns you may have.
 You can work with NRCS to develop a conservation plan.
 Financial assistance from NRCS farm bill programs or other Federal, State and local conservation programs may be available to help fund some of the conservation practices outlined in your plan.

-See links below for detailed information on financial assistance programs Minnesota NRCS has to offer.
+See (VIDEO) and links below for detailed information on financial assistance programs Minnesota NRCS has to offer.

 Conservation Stewardship Program (CSP)

 Through CSP, NRCS will provide financial and technical assistance to eligible producers to conserve and enhance soil, water, air, and related natural resources on their land.